graygnuorg/pound/README.md

 * `X-SSL-cipher`: the cipher currently in use
 * `X-SSL-certificate`: the full client certificate (multi-line)

-3. Any additions and removals requested by the `AddHeader` and `HeadRemove` configuration statements in the listener section.
+3. Any additions and removals requested by the `HeaderAdd` and `HeaderRemove` configuration statements in the listener section.

 ## Using `RootJail`